tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * Elements are accessed with square brackets
 	* `a[0]`
 * Bounds are checked automatically
-	* Out-of bounds access will cause a panic
+	* Out-of-bounds access will cause a panic

 ### 03.03 Functions
 * declared with `fn`